MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 # Expanded or Flexible -

- Allows a child of a Row or Column to shrink or grow to fill nay available space
+ Allows a child of a Row or Column to shrink or grow to fill any available space

 # FractionallySizedBox